 - 1. The minimum credit total required for an Associate degree is 60 semester hours.
 At least 15 semester hours of the work must be completed in residence at OPSU. - 2.
 The student's grades must meet grade point requirements for graduation.
 A GPA of 2.0 in all work presented for graduation is required.
 Transfer students who have a GPA below 2.0 must raise the GPA to a 2.0 average including all previous work combined with credit taken at OPSU.
 All GPA computations are made on a 4.0 scale using the GPA calculation procedures previously addressed. - 3.
 Candidates for degrees will graduate under the curriculum requirements which are in force when they enter the University provided they have no interruption in their enrollment and they complete their program within seven years. - 4.
-Each graduate must submit an application for graduation through Self-Service Banner.
-Summer graduates must file their applications in the spring.
+Each graduate must submit an application for graduation as directed by the registrar.
 Degree candidates are encouraged to be present for their commencement exercises.
-Degree candidates must make individual arrangements with the University bookstore for caps, gowns, and graduation announcements. - 5.
+Degree candidates must make individual arrangements with the University fan store for caps, gowns, and graduation announcements.
+There is a \$20 graduation fee applied for each degree awarded. - 5.
 The liberal arts and sciences include the following academic arenas: social and behavioral sciences; communication; natural and life sciences; mathematics; and the history, literature, and theory of the fine arts.
 Courses whose primary purpose is directed toward specific occupational or professional objectives or courses in the arts which rely substantially on studio or performance work are not considered liberal arts and sciences for the purpose of this policy.
 Courses required for the general education program are not necessarily synonymous or mutually exclusive with the liberal arts and sciences. - 6.
 A maximum of six semester hours of religion may be counted toward graduation. - 7.
 A maximum of two semester hours of activity courses may be counted toward graduation. - 8.
 Students must demonstrate computer proficiency, which includes the competent use of a variety of software and networking applications.
-By successful completion of all general education coursework, a student has satisfactorily demonstrated computer proficiency.
+By successful completion of all general education coursework, a student has satisfactorily demonstrated computer proficiency. - 9.
+No more than 12 semester hours may be used for both general education and general education requirements in a mjor unless a lesser number is specified in the major requirement. - 10.
+Students who have 9 or more credit hours remaining to complete their program of study will not be approved to participate in the graduation ceremony and their application to graduate will be denied.